BACKGROUND / CHOCÓ

-The Chocó is one of 32 departments (i.e. the political administrative region) of Colombia, is located in the northwest of Colombia on the border to Panama and is in terms of size (17,970 mi2) comparable to Lower Saxony, Germany.
-With approximately 440,000 inhabitants and a population density of 27 inhabitants per square mile, the Chocó is very sparsely populated (e.g. compared to Lower Saxony with 7.8 million inhabitants and a population density of 430 inhabitants per square mile).
-Most of the population are descendants of African slaves from the colonial era: more than 80 % of the population have Afro Colombian roots; about 10 % belong to the indigenous population, and about 5% are white or mestizo.
+The Chocó is one of the 32 departamentos (= political administrative regions) of Colombia, and is located in the Northwest, at the border to Panama.
+Its size (46.530 km²) is comparable to Lower Saxony.
+However, with about 440,000 inhabitants and consequently a population density of 10 inhabitants per square kilometer, Chocó is extremely sparsely populated (Lower Saxony: 164 inhabitants per square kilometer).
+The descendants of African slaves from colonial times make up the largest part of the Chocó’s population: A good 80 % of the population is of Afro-Columbian descent; about 10 % belong to the indigenous population, and about 5 % are white or mestizo.

 Economically, the so-called “primary sector“ is of major importance: forestry, fishing, mining and agriculture are the main occupational areas, wood and in particular gold are the main sources of income.

 Especially against the background of the enormous gold deposits the dire poverty of the population in Chocó seems paradoxical.
 An explanation for this paradox can be found in the legal situation regulations: The mining rights are reserved exclusively for large corporations while gold mining is prohibited for everyone else.
 The fact that the majority of the population in Chocó nonetheless makes a living from illegal gold digging results in enormous profits especially for trade intermediaries.
 Quite often guerrilla groups like the FARC (Fuerzas Armadas Colombian Revolutionary) or the ELN (National Liberation Army) finance their organizations through the earnings of those underground activities.